open-life-science/ols-governance/vision-draft/2025-vision-draft.md

 We have opened the draft for review and are currently accepting comments from our community via a Google Document - [shared in comment mode](https://docs.google.com/document/d/1SeAqomXt_ZrTYUQydOmqLgnI8tGxtCpr22Wu9xm5Y9g/edit?tab=t.0).

-Details for the review process have been provided on the [issue #12](https://github.com/open-life-science/ols-governance/issues/12) and a blog post will be shared on our website](https://we-are-ols.org/posts.html).
+Details for the review process have been provided on the [issue #12](https://github.com/open-life-science/ols-governance/issues/12) and a blog post will be [shared on our website](https://we-are-ols.org/posts.html).

 ## Organisation Framework to Guide Our Areas of Work